iknow/phraseapp_updater/README.markdown

 CLI
 ---

+**Push**

-`phraseapp_updater` operates on two directories and your PhraseApp API data.
-The two directories should contain the previous revision of your locale files and the latest revision of the same files.
+`phraseapp_updater push` operates on two directories and your PhraseApp API data.
+The two directories should contain the previous revision of your locale files from PhraseApp and the latest revision of the same files committed to your application's respository.
 These will be used in the merge with the files on PhraseApp.

-The main command is the the `push_changes` command:

 ```
-phraseapp_updater push_changes --new_locales_path="/data/previous", --previous_locales_path="/data/new" --phraseapp_api_key="yourkey" --phraseapp_project_id="projectid"
+phraseapp_updater push --new_locales_path="/data/previous", --previous_locales_path="/data/new" --phraseapp_api_key="yourkey" --phraseapp_project_id="projectid"
 ```

 The arguments provided to the command can also be specified as shell